After the best gaming headset to level up your gaming setup? You’re in the right place

 Virtual Surround Audio: Headsets using stereo drivers can recreate multi-positional audio to deliver a surround sound effect into your ears.
 The advantage is that the headset remains cheaper and lighter than those using multiple drivers, but the effect is usually less accurate than a ‘true’ surround headset.

-‘True’ Surround Audio: For the most authentic surround sound, you’ll be after a headset with multiple drivers in each earcup.
-Each speaker fires sound from different placements, with the user placed in the centre of the action.
-They’re often quite pricey, though, and the extra speakers require a larger and heavier design.
+‘True’ Surround Audio: For the most authentic surround sound you’ll be after a headset with multiple drivers in each earcup.
+Each speaker fires sound from different placements, with the user in the centre of the action.
+Such headsets are often quite pricey, though, and the extra speakers require a larger and heavier design.